For established researchers to develop new knowledge, skills and ideas in one or more research centres outside the UK

 - must be resident in the UK at the time of application

-- must hold an established post in a UK institution of higher education, or in a museum, art gallery or comparable institution, and have held such a post in the UK for at least the last three years
+- be resident in the UK and hold a post at a UK university with research degree or taught degree awarding powers or an Independent Research Organisation or Institute listed as eligible for UKRI funding and have held such a post in the UK for at least the last three years

 - may not be registered for a degree, for doctoral studies, or for professional or vocational qualifications